10 Cool Homeschool Room Setup Ideas & Supplies You Need

 Students can also store their stationary in drawers which allows easy access and reduces interruptions from having to get up out of their chair and access stationery elsewhere.
 Some children who are easily distracted might benefit from having a desk that faces the wall for less visual stimulation that a window might offer.

 A homeschool desk from IKEA or Amazon is a simple option that parents can purchase straight away.
-Another option children might want to participate in is a DIY homeschool desk using reclaimed lumber from your local recycling center.
+Another option children might want to participate in is a DIY homeschool desk using reclaimed lumber from your local recycling centre.

 Or you could make it a bit fancier by doing a DIY homeschool desk like the one below…all you have to do is plonk a bookcase on your desk and you’re done!